Home ยป Furniture ยป How To Clean A Porcelain Enamel Table Top And Erase Minor Scratches

 vintage porcelain enamel table top

-Then I decided I would rather keep the table if the table top shined up well and paint the base and legs of the table a pretty turquoise.
-I plan to use it as my video table and small project table.
+Then I decided I would rather keep the table if the table top shined up well and it did.
+I painted the base and legs of the table a pretty turquoise.
+This piece is now my video table for small projects.

 porcelain table makeover